samuelematias/react-native-template-nigg-rdx/README.md

 - [React Native](http://facebook.github.io/react-native/) - Framework to build native mobile apps using JavaScript and React;
 - [Redux](https://redux.js.org/) - A predictable state container for JavaScript apps;

+  - [Redux Sauce](https://github.com/infinitered/reduxsauce) - Provides a few tools for working with Redux-based codebases;

+  - [Seamless Immutable](https://github.com/rtfeldman/seamless-immutable) - Immutable JS data structures which are backwards-compatible with normal Arrays and Objects;

   - [Redux Saga](https://redux-saga.js.org/) - Is a library that aims to make application side effects (i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easier to manage, more efficient to execute, easy to test, and better at handling failures;

     - [camelcase-keys](https://github.com/sindresorhus/camelcase-keys) - Convert object keys to camel case using camelcase;